yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/03. Managed_Aggregate_Table/Readme.md

 ![Data Source Connection](./ScreenShots/star_schema.png)

-For details on different storage modes refer to [this](/02.%20DirectQuery-Dual-Import) article.
+For details on different storage modes in Power BI  refer to [this](/02.%20DirectQuery-Dual-Import) article.

+### 2.2 Direct Query Report
+In order to get best results it and avoid caching it's better to run the test against warm up warehouse by running few queries against warehouse.
+After warehouse is warmed up follow below steps :
+1. Click **Optimize**>**Performance Analyzer** in Power BI desktop.
+2. In the Performance Analyzer tab click "**Start Recording**"
+3. Create a table visual with columns : Nation Name (From Nation Table), Sum of discount,Sum of quantity and Earliest order ShipDate (From LineItem Table).
+4. Perfromance Analyzer tab will have a Table heading and a DAX query .
+Click on **Copy Query** .
+The DAX query should look similar to [this](/Scripts/Direct_Query1.dax) script

 ## Power BI Template